pab-nguyen/pab-nguyen.github.io/_posts/2022-01-24-vn-college-exam-2021.md

 ---
-title: Vietnam College Entrance Exam 2020
+title: Vietnam College Exam 2021
 date: 2020-12-24
 layout: post
-tags: data-analytics data-visualization
+tags: data-visualization
 topics: data analytics
 summary: "In Vietnam, education is taken very seriously.
 Parents and students prepare three years of high school for one exam, that in many people's opinions determine your future.
 Before 2015, students has to take two exams: one deciding whether they graduate high school, and the other is the college entrance exam.
 These two exams now became one, therefore it is extremely stressful for students in their last year of high school. </br></br>